prescience-data/harden-puppeteer/README.md

 However, everything else is running in the `_isolatedWorld` and outside the security scope of detection scripts monitoring execution.

+The existing page scripts will continue to run as normal in the Main World and will appear to function as normal (which is good), but you will no longer be able to interact with on-page scripts (which might be bad, depending on your use-case).

 Naturally, they would be able to observe changes you make to the DOM, but only the **outcome**, not *how* the execution is occurring.
+Consider the implications of this before using.